 - Add notes to any clinical page and create a reflective diary

 - Automatically track and log every page you have viewed

 - Print and export a summary to use in your appraisal

-The law requires that a licence holder or applicant must be able to meet the prescribed eyesight requirements, ie to read in good daylight (with the aid of glasses or contact lenses if worn) a registration mark fixed to a motor vehicle and containing letters and figures 79 millimetres high and 50 millimetres wide (the post-September 2001 font) at a distance of 20 metres, or at a distance of 20.5 metres where the characters are 79 millimetres high and 57 millimetres wide (ie pre 1-9-2001 font).
+The law requires that a licence holder or applicant must be able to meet the prescribed eyesight requirements, ie to read in good daylight (with the aid of glasses or contact lenses if worn) a registration mark fixed to a motor vehicle and containing letters and figures 79 millimetres high and 50 millimetres wide (ie post 1-9-2001 font) at a distance of 20 metres, or at a distance of 20.5 metres where the characters are 79 millimetres high and 57 millimetres wide (ie pre 1-9-2001 font).
 In addition, the visual acuity (with the aid of glasses or contact lenses if needed) must be at least Snellen 6/12 with both eyes open or in the only eye if monocular.
 If unable to meet these standards, the driver must not drive and the licence must be refused or revoked.

 Driving must cease for at least one week after:

 Driving must cease for at least four weeks after:

 - Acute coronary syndrome (not followed by successful angioplasty).

 - Successful control of an arrhythmia.

 Driving should cease if: